wermos/website/README.md

 ## Pushing Changes

-At the moment, merges are blocked on the master branch.
+Merges are blocked on the master branch.
+To make changes, follow the instructions provided above.

 ## Support for More Languages